nishkohli96/react-libs/README.md

 While building app for production, comment/remove `import tailwind.css` line in `index.js` and uncomment `import index.css` line.
 Also uncomment the **Purge** option in `tailwind.config.js` will remove all unused styles to give you an optimized css file.

 **If you found these snippets helpful, please star the repository.
+It would make my day if you consider [buying me a coffee](https://www.buymeacoffee.com/nish1896).
 Thanks**

 ## List of Libraries used